Sourdough Brandon Logo

 I grew up in North Carolina where buttermilk biscuits reign supreme.
 I even learned how to make biscuits in my 7th-grade life-skills class.
 Talk about a useful craft I’m using to this day!

 Hence, I’ve been wanting to make a sourdough biscuit since I started this blog.
-And finally, I nailed down what I’m looking for in a southern-style biscuit using sourdough discard and an all-time favorite flavor combo of cheddar and chives.
+And finally, I nailed down what I’m looking for in a southern-style biscuit using sourdough discard and an all-time favorite flavor combo of cheddar and chives like Red Lobster.

 The edges and bottoms of the buttermilk sourdough biscuits get crisp while the interior stays soft and cheesy.

-👉 If you like these biscuits, I think you’ll love these Sourdough Strawberry Shortcakes made with flaky sourdough buttermilk biscuits or my Sourdough Sweet Potato Biscuits.
+👉 If you like these biscuits, I think you’ll love these Sourdough Strawberry Shortcakes, these flaky Sourdough Biscuits, or my Sourdough Sweet Potato Biscuits.

 Tips for Making the Best Sourdough Biscuits: